-In 2004, the Company signed a distribution and license agreement with Nycomed in which the Company granted Nycomed the right to develop and market Preotact® (recombinant parathyroid hormone 1-84) in Europe.
+In 2004, the Company signed a distribution and license agreement with Nycomed in which the Company granted Nycomed the right to develop and market Preotact[®] (recombinant parathyroid hormone 1-84) in Europe.
+During 2004.
 Nycomed also acquired an equity investment in the Company of \$40.0 million through the purchase of 1.33 million shares of the Company's common stock.
-The agreement requires Nycomed to pay the Company up to 20.8 million Euros in milestone payments upon regulatory approvals and achievement of certain sales targets and pay the Company royalties on product sales.
+The agreement requires Nycomed to pay the Company up to 22.0 million Euros in milestone payments upon regulatory approvals and achievement of certain sales targets and pay the Company royalties on product sales.
 In July 2007, the Company entered into a new license agreement with Nycomed, pursuant to which the Company granted to Nycomed the right to commercialize Preotact in all non-U.S. territories, excluding Japan and Israel; however, Nycomed's licensed rights in Canada and Mexico, revert back to the Company if the Company receives regulatory approval for the compound in the U.S. The 2007 license agreement contains milestone and royalty payment obligations which are similar to those under the 2004 distribution and license agreement.
-Nycomed is required to pay the Company royalties on sales of Preotact only in the European Union, European countries outside the European Union, the Commonwealth of Independent States and Turkey, Pursuant to the Company's 2007 license agreement with Nycomed, as described below, Nycomed assumed NPS' manufacturing and supply obligations and patent prosecution and maintenance obligations under the 2004 license agreement, which occurred in 2008.
+Nycomed is required to pay the Company royalties on sales of Preotact only in the European Union, European countries outside the European Union, the Commonwealth of Independent States and Turkey.
+Pursuant to the Company's 2007 license agreement with Nycomed, as described below, Nycomed assumed NPS' manufacturing and supply obligations and patent prosecution and maintenance obligations under the 2004 license agreement, which occurred in 2008.
 As part of the manufacturing and supply transfer, Nycomed paid the Company \$11.0 million during 2007, for a significant portion of the Company's existing bulk drug inventory.
-Cumulatively through December 31, 2010, the Company has received 7.1 million Euros in milestone payments from Nycomed under the 2004 and 2007 agreements, all of which have been recognized as revenue.
+Cumulatively through December 31, 2011, the Company has received 7.1 million Euros in milestone payments from Nycomed under the 2004 and 2007 agreements, all of which have been recognized as revenue.
+Under the terms of the agreement, the Company has the potential to earn up to 14.8 million Euros in future milestone payments upon the achievement of certain pre-specified product development and sales-based milestones.
+The Company has the potential to earn the next product development milestone of 311,000 Euros upon the approval of Preotact in France.
+The remaining sales milestone pertains to reaching a certain sales threshold for Preotact.
+The future milestones are tied to future events outside the Company's control.
+The Company believes these are substantive in nature and there is no assurance that they will be achieved.